ilonagog/Favorite-Book/README.md

 I have created a Single Page Application in JavaScript.
 Here I worked on HTML, CSS, JS files, created JSON server for my favorite books.

-In this application user can see the list of my favorite books, like any of them, also user can filter books based on an author's name.
+In this application user can see the list of my favorite books, like any of them, and add new favorite book.
 So how SPA is working ?